la-cc/helm-dependencies-update-helper/README.md

 This is a tool to help you to update your helm dependencies in your helm charts.
 It will create a PR with the changes if you want to.
 But

-Why i build this tool?
-I have a lot of helm charts and i want to update the dependencies in all of them.
+Why I build this tool?
+We have a lot of helm charts and we want to update the dependencies in all of them.
 The resources from helm-charts will be deployed over argocd, so the helm chart will no be installed on the cluster itself.
-Because of that you cant use tools like renovate or dependabot.
+Because of that you cant use tools like [renovate](https://github.com/renovatebot/helm-charts) or [dependabot](https://github.com/dependabot).

 You can use this tool in your CI/CD pipeline or locally.
 The whole description about the script can be found on TBD.